-In this paper, a new method is proposed for traffic sign detection, especially for small-sized traffic signs.
-The proposed approach is based on the Faster R-CNN framework with a deconvolutional module and atrous convolution adopted to capture more context information.
-Furthermore, the stateof-the-art CNN model Inception-ResNet is used as a base network in the proposed approach to provide a rich and discriminative hierarchy of feature representations.
-Extensive experiments demonstrated that the proposed method is superior in detecting traffic signs, especially for small-sized traffic signs and achieves comparable or better performance relative to other state-of- the-art methods on GTSDB dataset.
-However, proposed method is unsuccessful in cases of small size, blur of the image, and backlight.
-Thus, this paper will improve the detection performance on traffic signs that are blurred, tiny or backlit by enlarging the amount of the training data.
+In this paper, a new method is proposed for detecting small-sized traffic signs.
+The proposed approach is based on the Faster R-CNN framework MobileNets with architecture.
+Moreover. deconvolutional module and atrous convolution adopted to capture more context information.
+Experimental results show that the proposed method achieves better results than other state-of-the-art methods in terms of detection accuracy and run-time efficiency, especially for small-sized traffic signs on GTSDB dataset.
+For future works, this paper will improve the detection performance on traffic signs that are blurred, tiny or backlit by enlarging the amount of the training data.